Abhiswain97/libtorch-cpu-docker/README.md

 5. After build finishes, run the container: `docker run -it my-app`

 6. And voila! your libtorch code runs!
+You should see:

 > You can check the complete DockerFile at: [DockerFile](DockerFile)